Jagadish Bhuyan: Social life

-He started his social life in 1979 as the All Assam Student Union (AASU) activist of Kakapather Anchalik Committee.
-From 1979 to 1987, he worked in a different post in undivided All Dibrugarh District Student Union & Tinsukia District Student Union.
-In 1987 he became Central Executive Member of All Assam Student Union.
-He worked as Finance Secretary and Vice President of AASU Central Executive Committee.
+He started his social life in 1979 as the All Assam Students' Union (AASU) activist of the Kakapather Anchalik Committee.
+From 1979 to 1987, he worked in a different post in the undivided All Dibrugarh District Student Union & Tinsukia District Student Union.
+In 1987 he became a Central Executive Member of All Assam Student Union.
+He worked as Finance Secretary and Vice President of the AASU Central Executive Committee.

-In 1992, he became Member Secretary of National Student Co-ordination Committee and worked in this post till 1994.
+In 1992, he became Member Secretary of the National Student Co-ordination Committee and worked in this post till 1994.
 This organization consisted of All Assam Student Union, Sikh Student Federation, All Arunachal Pradesh Student Union, Naga Student Federation, Mizo Zirloipoul, Tribal Student Federation of Tripura, All Manipur Student Union, Khasi Student Union, Uttarakhand Mahasabha, Uttarakhand Student Front and Panther Student Organization, Jammu and Kashmir.
-The said organization worked for the restructuring of the Indian Constitution and mobilized public opinion in favor of strong federal structure of a union of India along with all regional student organizations of the country.
-During 1991 to 1995 he worked against violation of human rights.
+The said organization worked for the restructuring of the Indian Constitution and mobilized public opinion in favor of a strong federal structure of a union of India along with all regional student organizations of the country.
+From 1991 to 1995 he worked against violation of human rights.

 Political life

-He joined active politics in 1995 by joining Asom Gana Parishad (AGP) and nominated as a central executive member of it.
+He joined active politics in 1995 by joining Asom Gana Parishad (AGP) and was nominated as a central executive member of it.

-In 1996 General Assembly Election he contested from Sadiya Constituency.
+In the 1996 General Assembly Election he contested from Sadiya Constituency.
 He was elected as the youngest MLA at the age of 30 years.
-In the year 1998, he became the Minister of Tourism, Assam.
+In the year 1998, he became the Minister of Tourism, in Assam.
 In 2001, he was elected as MLA for the second time.
 In 2004, he was nominated as spokesperson and member of the steering committee of AGP.
 From 2008 to 2012 he was nominated as general secretary of the party.

 In 2011, after another poor showing of AGP in the state assembly election, he along with some of his colleagues started a reform process of the party.
 His initiatives were supported by many leading intellectuals of the state.
-But he failed to motivate the top leadership to reform and restructure the party.
+However, he failed to motivate the top leadership to reform and restructure the party.
 In frustration, some of his colleagues left the AGP and joined other political parties.
-Jagadish Bhuyan too resigned from the primary membership of AGP and joined Bharatiya Janata Party.
+Jagadish Bhuyan too resigned from the primary membership of AGP and joined the Bharatiya Janata Party.
 He was the executive member of BJP, Assam Pradesh.

-On June 7, 2015, after stating "I have lost faith in the AGP which has become directionless and was shrinking each passing day.
+On 7 June 2015, after stating "I have lost faith in the AGP which has become directionless and was shrinking each passing day.
 The BJP, on the other hand, is the right party to fight for the cause of Assam..."
 Jagadish Bhuyan along with several senior leaders of the AGP left to join the BJP.

-Jagadish Bhuyan was appointed Chairman of Assam Petrochemicals Limited by the current BJP government in Assam and conferred him Cabinet Minister status.
+Jagadish Bhuyan was appointed Chairman of Assam Petrochemicals Limited by the current BJP government in Assam and conferred Cabinet Minister status.